Rooster bowl

-Present
+Background

-In the past, rooster bowls were ordinary white bowls without any patterns on them.
-When finished, they will be sent to burn the color on the coating at Pang Khey district.
-Sze Han will be in charged of making them.
-After that a rooster graphic was drawn on bowl, the drawn rooster, typically depicted as a red junglefowl, had a red neck and trunk, black tail and legs walking on green grass, with purple peonies and green leaves cut with black outline.
+In the late Qing Dynasty, Guangzhou, China, potters in prefectures like Meixian and Jiaying crafted ordinary white bowls without any patterns on them.
+A ceramicist from Jiaying named Sze Han was first credited for painting a rooster graphic on the bowls.
+The drawn rooster, typically depicted as a red junglefowl, had a red neck and trunk, black tail and legs walking on green grass, with purple peonies and green leaves cut with black outline.
 Generally, three banana trees and sometimes bats were drawn on the opposite side of the rooster.
 There were flowers and small leaves on the bottom of the bowl.
-The quality of the bowl has been very durable, and the beauty of the pattern has made the rooster bowl be a standard Chinese bowl.
+This general design is still followed to this day.
+The quality of rooster bowls are durable, and the design's aesthetics have caused the rooster bowl to be a standard bowl used by the Chinese.

 There are different sizes of rooster bowls: 4 inches wide, 5 inches wide, 6 inches deep, 8 inches wide and 8 inches deep.
-The 5-6 inches wide size is for the households and restaurants and 7-8 inches for the laborers because they eat more.
+The 5 and 6 inch wide sizes are typically used for households and restaurants, and 7 and 8 inch sizes were used for laborers because of their larger portion sizes.